-document defines a single format, to be used in the case that the hardware type has the value in the case-insensitive form "xx:xx:xx:xx:xx:xx".
+document defines a single format, to be used in the case that the hardware type has the value

 "1".
-In this case, that address MUST be an Ethernet MAC address opc The opcode field contains either a 1, for Read
+In this case, that address MUST be an Ethernet MAC address in the case-insensitive form "xx:xx:xx:xx:xx:xx".